 2.0 Characteristics of Work

 Contractor will provide Intercompany Transfer Pricing Analysis and Transfer Pricing Analysis Reports prepared consistent with the provisions of the Internal Revenue Code Section 482 and the regulations promulgated thereunder.
 These reports are needed to identify profit shifting via intercompany transactions.
 Contractor will also provide training to MDOR staff and any expert witnesses for Board of Tax Appeal hearings and litigation in the event of a lawsuit.

+DOR acknowledges that strict adherence to the provisions of IRC Section 482 and its regulations requires complete facts and the documentation, and that any transfer pricing reports submitted by the vendor will be consistent with those provisions to the extent possible and necessary based upon the facts and circumstances of each taxpayer.

 3.0 General Terms of Contract

-The term of the contract shall be from July 1, 2017, through June 30, 2018, with an option to renew for two (2) additional twelve (12) month periods provided, however, any contract extension shall be under the same prices, terms and conditions as in the original contract.
+The term of the contract shall be from September 1, 2017, through June 30, 2018, with an option to renew for two (2) additional twelve (12) month periods provided, however, any contract extension shall be under the same prices, terms and conditions as in the original contract.
 Revenue to be included in the computation of the contingency fee due must be received by the MDOR by August 15 following the end of the contract.
-This shall be agreed upon, in writing, between the State and the Contractor. defines
+This shall be agreed upon, in writing, between the State and the Contractor.

+If MDOR chooses to exercise its option to extend the contract for an additional year, revenue to be included in the computation of the contingency fee due for the extended year will only include revenue received by August 15 the following year.
+For example, if MDOR chooses to extend the contract to include the period of July 1, 2018 to June 30, 2019, only revenue received by August 15, 2019 will be included in the computation of the contingency fee due to the winning vendor.
+If the contract is not extended, no further payments will be made under the contracted contingency arrangement after August 15, 2018.
+This would not preclude the parties from entering into a separate contract for other work which was not performed between the start of the contract to June 30, 2018.

+To the extent clauses outlining termination methods within this RFP do not state otherwise, the winning vendor will receive compensation for work performed up to the date of effective termination.
+The computation for the contingency fee will be calculated using the amount collected by MDOR up to 46 days after the effective date of termination.
+Such compensation will not be based on any other factors unless accepted by MDOR as a result of a Deviation or Exception pursuant to Section 7.18.
+MDOR defines the amount collected for purposes of computing the contingency fee as the total payment of tax, penalty and interest received associated with the IRC Section 482 adjustments.

 4.0 Relationship of Parties